uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

 ## 10.lifting state up
 - Often, several components need to reflect the same changing data.
-  - We *recommend* lifting the shared state up to their closest common ancestor.
+  - We recommend **lifting the shared state up to their closest common ancestor**.
-- components independently keep their values in the local state
+- Components independently keep their values in the local state
-  - However, we may want these two inputs to be in sync with each other.
+  - However, we may **want these two inputs to be in sync** with each other.
 - In React, sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
   - This is called “lifting state up”.
   - We will remove the local state from the TemperatureInput and move it into the Calculator instead.
   - It can instruct them both to have values that are consistent with each other.
   - Since the props of both TemperatureInput components are coming from the same parent Calculator component, the two inputs will always be in sync.
-- Just like the DOM `<input>` accepts both a `value` and an `onChange` prop, so can the custom TemperatureInput accept both temperature and onTemperatureChange props from its parent Calculator.
+- Just like the DOM `<input>` accepts both a `value` and an `onChange` prop
+  - so can the custom TemperatureInput accept both temperature and onTemperatureChange props from its parent Calculator.
 - There should be a single “source of truth” for any data that changes in a React application.
   - Usually, the state is first added to the component that needs it for rendering.
   - Then, if other components also need it, you can lift it up to their closest common ancestor.